-Post-apocalyptic novels and pandemic literature (which I’ve now decided is its own genre because there’s so much of it) is all the rage right now thanks to the good old c-virus.
+Post-apocalyptic novels and pandemic literature (which I’ve now decided is its own genre because there’s so much of it) is all the rage right now.
 Even though the world isn’t ending, we are in uncertain times and people like to know they’re not alone.
 Or maybe they just want reassurances that others have it worse.

 Commercial post-apocalyptic fiction first emerged in the late 19th century with Mary Shelley’s The Last Man, although arguably it has been around much longer if you include folklore, such as the biblical story of the flood.

 Following WWII and the very real and sudden fear of a nuclear war, post-apocalyptic fiction found itself on the rise in popularity.
 Although these are fears shared by people the world over, the books available and widely known within the sub-genre continue to be largely from white, English-speaking authors.
 So, let’s change that.

 Here are some of the best post-apocalyptic novels, all of which have been translated, or are written by people of colour, because there is no better time than now to come together!

 Onyesonwu, whose name means Who Fears Death is the product of a brutal rape, named so by her mother in hopes her name would inspire courage.
 As a mixed-race child, Onye is rejected by both the whites (Nuru) and blacks (Okeke).
 She is an Ewu, children whose skin colour is believed to be the result of violence.